EN / ES

 Carlos Salas scholarship to finance your type rating course

-Following the great success of the previous three editions of the Carlos Salas Scholarships for Pilots, the Official College of Commercial Aviation Pilots (COPAC), the Spanish Airline Pilots Union (Sepla), and Global Training Aviation (GTA) are launching the III EDITION of the Carlos Salas Scholarships for young pilots.
+Following the great success of the four previous editions of the Carlos Salas Scholarships for pilots, the Official College of Commercial Aviation Pilots (COPAC), the Spanish Airline Pilots’ Union (SEPLA) and Global Training Aviation (GTA) launched the V EDITION of the Carlos Salas Scholarships for young pilots on 17 February 2026.

-This initiative aims to support future pilots in entering the profession by helping them overcome the financial barrier of the high training costs.
-At the same time, it honors the legacy of Carlos Salas (1961-2021) and his dedication to the pilot profession.
+This initiative aims to support future pilots in their access to the profession by helping them overcome the significant financial barrier posed by training costs, while at the same time honoring the legacy of Carlos Salas (1961–2021) and his commitment and dedication to the pilot profession.

 "The only scholarships in Spain that allow young pilots to finance their type rating"